danpung2/LogPilot/logpilot-spring-boot-starter/README.md

 # LogPilot Spring Boot Starter

-A Spring Boot Starter that auto-configures the LogPilot Client based on your application properties.
+A Spring Boot Starter that auto-configures the LogPilot **Producer and Consumer** clients based on your application properties.

 ## Features
 - **Auto Configuration**: Automatically configures `LogPilotClient` bean if configuration properties are present.